kongying-tavern/docs/src/en/manual/guide/auto-tracking/troubleshoot.md

 ---

-- Too many **in-game markers** will significantly reduce tracking accuracy. (e.g. Quest navigation, vendors, custom markers, etc.)
+- Too many **in-game pins** will significantly reduce tracking accuracy. (e.g. Quest navigation, vendors, custom pins, etc.)
 - Some areas can change appearance through world quest completion, auto tracking compares the game image to the **final form** of the map.
 For auto tracking to work accurately, please complete the related world quest.
 You can view the final form of the map in the map client.
 Areas that change:
   - Khaj-Nisut
   - Safhe Shatranj